 He was a Acarya and Bhakti Yoga Master.
-He was the initiating and sannyasa guru of Srila Bhaktivedanta Narayana Gosvami Maharaja and the god-brother and sannyasa guru of Srila Bhaktivedanta Swami Maharaja.
-Founder of Sri Gaudiya Vedanta Samiti.
+He was the initiating and sannyasa guru of Shrila Bhaktivedanta Narayana Gosvami Maharaja and the god-brother and sannyasa guru of Shrila Bhaktivedanta Swami Maharaja.
+Founder of Shri Gaudiya Vedanta Samiti.

 When he was born, his body was very soft and beautiful, and because he had a golden complexion, his mother and all the local ladies gave him the nickname Jonah' (glow-worm).
 His actual name was Bhima.
 For approximately three or four months he didn't speak or cry at all, and his family was very worried.
 Then one day a Muslim mendicant who came to their home begging said to Gurudeva's mother, "Your son is not speaking?"